 The shuttles also had other shortcomings, such as lack of space for passengers, low visibility and aesthetics that looked like an engineer was behind them.

 After an initial meeting, MUJI and Sensible 4 teamed up to create the world’s first self-driving shuttle bus for all weather conditions.

 Sensible 4 revised its plans for its current shuttle prototype: the AiGo, and took in MUJI as the design partner for the new project.
 Sensible 4 was responsible for all the technology, software and building of the prototype itself.

-With legendary designer N. Fukasawa in charge from MUJI’s side – and the help of a talented design team from the Lahti Institute of Design – the shuttle moved from concept to ready prototype in xxx months.
+With legendary designer N. Fukasawa in charge from MUJI’s side – and the help of a talented design team from the Lahti Institute of Design – the shuttle moved from concept to ready prototype in just a about 18 months.